thiagobrun/app-ideas/3-Advanced/Battleship-Game-Engine/Battleship-Game-Engine.md

 This challenge requires that you develop the BGE and a very thin, text-based presentation layer for testing that's separate from the engine itself.
-Due to this the User Stories below are divided two sets - one for the BGE and one for the text-based presentation layer.
+Due to this the Main Features below are divided two sets - one for the BGE and one for the text-based presentation layer.

 BGE is responsible for maintaining game state.

-## User Stories
+## Main Features

 ### BGE